etymology

 Homer’s Text and Language

 As Homer remains an indispensable figure in the canons of world literature, interpreting the Homeric text is a challenging and high stakes enterprise.
 There are untold numbers of variations, imitations, alternate translations, and adaptations of the Iliad and Odyssey, making it difficult to establish what, exactly, the epics were.
-Gregory Nagy’s essays have one… Read more
+Gregory Nagy’s essays have one central aim: to show how the text and language of Homer derive from an oral poetic system.
+In Homeric studies,… Read more

 Greek: An Updating of a Survey of Recent Work

 “This work is eclectic.
 It is neither a bibliographical survey nor an exhaustive chronicle of progress.
 The main purpose is simply to explore various trends in research on the Greek language.
-Part I deals with generalities, while Part II concentrates on various different levels of linguistic analysis: phonology, morphology, syntax, etymology / vocabulary, and dialectology.” —From the… Read more
+Part I deals with generalities, while Part II concentrates on various different levels of linguistic analysis: phonology, morphology, syntax, etymology / vocabulary, and dialectology.” —From the Introduction… Read more